 Enlightenment through six two: to remain moderate and righteous, and bide one’s time.
 One advances with worry as there is no correlate in front.
 It is auspicious to persist in acting righteously and moderately at one's position, i.e. to remain tender and make every effort to enhance oneself while waiting, since one will be recognised by a relevant third party.
-The hexagram appears as Wei Ji (64), not yet completed, when this line change to masculine.
+The hexagram will appear as Wei Ji (64), not yet completed, if this line changes to masculine.
 This signals that all what has been done is in vain.

 The 3rd Line